Home

 Leaf | Definition, Parts, & Function | Britannica

-leaf, in botany, any usually flattened green outgrowth from the stem of a vascular plant.
-As the primary sites of photosynthesis, leaves manufacture food for plants, which in turn ultimately nourish and sustain all land animals.
-Botanically, leaves are an integral part of the stem system.
-They are attached by a continuous vascular system to the ...
+Leaf, any usually flattened green outgrowth from the stem of a vascular plant.
+Leaves are the primary sites of photosynthesis and manufacture food for plants.
+They are an integral part of the stem system and can be modified into a variety of other plant organs.

 More